zulip/zulip/docs/subsystems/pointer.md

-When you load a new browser tab or window to a narrowed view, Zulip will select the message closest to your pointer, which is what you would have got had you loaded the browser window to your home view and then clicked on the nearest message matching your narrow (which might have been offscreen).
+When you load a new browser tab or window to a narrowed view, Zulip will select the message closest to your pointer, which is what you would have got had you loaded the browser window to your All messages view and then clicked on the nearest message matching your narrow (which might have been offscreen).